brndnmtthws/brndn-io/content/posts/good-habits-bad-habits/index.md

 a powerful paired trigger.
 Breaking that association often proves more effective than attempting to quit smoking in isolation.

-While avoiding detrimental habits initially is ideal, we're all human with inherent vulnerabilities.
-The key lies in recognizing nascent patterns and consciously deciding whether to nurture or disrupt them.
+It's obviously better not to pick up bad habits in the first place, but that's not how people work.
+What matters is catching them early and deciding whether you're going to keep feeding them or cut them off.

-I conceptualize habits as tools—neither inherently good nor bad, but instruments that can be wielded for constructive or destructive purposes.
-Understanding habit mechanics allows you to harness their power advantageously.
-Whether pursuing fitness objectives, acquiring new skills, or enhancing general wellbeing, strategic habit formation merits careful attention.
+I think of habits as tools.
+They can help you or screw you over, depending on what they're reinforcing.

 My most successful habit-building experiences have followed these principles: